- Learning for Dynamics and Control

 ABOUT ME

-I am a Ph.D. student in Computer and Information Science at the University of Pennsylvania, where I am advised by Professor Nikolai Matni.
-I additionally work as a contract machine learning engineer for Goldman Sachs in the Compliance Engineering division.
+I additionally have a CS MS from the College of Computing and Information Science at Cornell University with a minor in Linguistics, where I was advised by Sarah Dean.
+Previously, I worked as a contingent machine learning engineer for Goldman Sachs in the Compliance Engineering division.

 EDUCATION